Hooning/Hooning.github.io/_posts/java/2021-05-26-access-modifier-post.md

 Here we defined a `private` constructor in the Vehicle class.
 In a normal case, it prevents being instantiated out of its class.
 However, the above example shows the common pattern of `Singleton`, where it uses the `public static factory method` that calls its own `private` constructor.

+## Conclusion

+Lastly, I want to point out few things to consider while defining access modifiers.

+In the case of classes, only `public` or `default` access modifiers can be used.
+However, in fields or methods, any type of access modifiers are usable.
+Anyways, if there are no special reasons for defining it as public, I suggest you define the access modifier as restrictive as possible.

+Also in the `inheritance` of class, the access modifier of the overriding method (sub-class) must not be more restrictive than it is defined in the overridden method (parent-class).